 No longer is facility maintenance the “necessary evil” where technicians sit around all day waiting for equipment to fall apart.

-Nowadays your maintenance department is the heartbeat of your organization.
-Without it, your facility can crumble.
+Nowadays, your maintenance team is the heartbeat of your organization.

-Over time we’ve noticed many facility managers are still missing what it means to take control of their facility maintenance.
+Over time, we’ve noticed many facility managers are still missing what it means to take control of their facility’s maintenance.

-Using preventive maintenance software that allows for the implementation of disciplined planning and scheduling practices is the way facility managers can move their maintenance department from a cost center to a profit center.
+Using a CMMS with preventive maintenance (PM) that allows for the implementation of disciplined planning and scheduling practices is how facility managers can move their maintenance department from a cost center to a profit center.